Pittsburgh synagogue shooting victims identified as brothers, husband and wife killed in 'unspeakable and hateful crime'

 Police later traded gunfire with Bowers, who was shot multiple times but survived.
 Four police officers were among the wounded.
 Bowers faces 11 counts of criminal homicide, six counts of aggravated assault and 13 counts of ethnic intimidation in addition to federal counts that include weapons offenses and hate crime charges.

 Robert Jones, special agent in charge of the FBI's Pittsburgh office, said it may take up to a week to process the crime scene.
+Bowers has an initial appearance in federal court scheduled for 1:30 p.m. on Monday.

 "This was a large, complex crime scene and much work remains to be done," he said at a news conference.
 A search of Bowers' home in Baldwin has been conducted, but officials have not disclosed what was discovered inside.
+There is also nothing to indicate that Jones had any accomplices, he added.

-"We don’t know why he picked this synagogue," he added.
+"We don’t know why he picked this synagogue," Jones said.

 The attack took place just before 10 a.m. in the residential neighborhood of Squirrel Hill, about 10 minutes from downtown Pittsburgh and the hub of Pittsburgh's Jewish community.
 Peter Hart, who has lived a few blocks from the synagogue for just over three decades, told Fox News on Saturday said it's "a very tight community," and the rampage was "a shock."